My name is Mike Frazier.

 It’s a simple process to transform your marriage.
 Simple, but not easy.

-If you will follow the steps, I can guarantee that you will be a man that you, your wife and your kids can be proud of.
+If you will follow the steps, I can guarantee that you will be a person that you, your spouse and your children can be proud of.

 You will be strong physically, mentally, emotionally, spiritually and sexually.

 This new strength will feel so good to you.
 You’ll have more peace than you’ve had in years.

 And, as you build strength and confidence in these areas, you will become more attractive to each other and be able to build connection and trust again.

 I’ll also teach you the communication and conflict management skills that will help you turn conflict into connection.